Chapter 2:

 Today I Died.
 Tomorrow My Battle Begins.

-Laufa collapsed with a gritty thud in the dirt.
+Laufa collapsed to the dirt with a thud.
 Behind the cloud of dust from her fall, the captain’s stena gemstone pulsed.
 His smirk vanished.

 * * *